Class: RSpec::Matchers::MatcherProtocol

 - (Boolean) diffable?

-Indicates that this matcher provides actual
+Indicates that this matcher provides actual and expected attributes,

 and that the values returned by these can be usefully diffed, which can